ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-07-occasionally-connected-servers.markdown

 The local services will synchronize the data and transactions with the centralized cloud version of the services.
 They will do this through the publication of events which can flow up to the central services across the connected message broker platform.
 The central services can receive and process these events and keep the central databases up to date.

+Likewise, remote services will be able to receive updates from central systems, new records, changes to records, etc. This gives us the ability to do 2 way data synchronization, with auto stop/restart capability with minimal duplication, in close to real time.
+The bonus good news here is that all the complexity of managing that can be outsourced to a Message Broker vendor.

 ### Independent Deployments